 You should also keep in mind that vinyl plank and tile flooring might not increase the value of your home as much as laminate flooring.
-However, vinyl flooring can still make all the difference in how long your floors will last, which could be vital as we head into 2020’s more competitive real estate market.
+However, vinyl flooring can still make all the difference in how long your floors will last, which could be vital as we head into a more competitive real estate market.

 Why homebuyers will love it: Vinyl plank and tile has a reputation for being one of the hardest-working floors in the industry.
 It’s enhanced durability, moisture-resistance and ease of maintenance will be an undeniable appeal to homeowners, as well as its incredible design and high-style.

-5 Home Improvement Ideas for the New Year
+5 Home Improvement Ideas

 Now that you know which flooring options stand to give you the best bang for your buck, it’s time to consider your home improvement projects.
 Which areas of your home should you tackle first?